-Are there any games you’ve given up on because the UI was too
+Are there any games you’ve given up on because the UI was too cumbersome/hard to use?

 I don’t think I’ve given up on a game for UI reasons, probably because I don’t gravitate toward games with bad design in the first place.
 The worst I’ve experienced have been games ported to a different platform that don’t properly rethink the controls for that new experience.

 What have been your sources of inspiration when working on Burly Men at Sea (games and beyond)?

 The design of the game draws a lot of influence from books.
 The icons in our narrative scenes are a nod to typographic marks like the hedera, and the layout and stylized storytelling method was inspired by Saul Bass’s Henri’s Walk to Paris.
 The art style is influenced by modern Scandinavian illustration: artists like Sanna Annukka, Lotta Nieminen, Darling Clementine, and Polkka Jam.
 Other sources of inspiration came from all over: Scandinavian folklore, short stories by O. Henry and Poe, even Star Trek.

 What was your creative exploration process like when developing the game’s illustration style and tone?